Enquire Today

 I’ve been charged with an offence.
 How do I obtain a spent conviction if I am convicted?

 You can obtain a spent conviction by making an application to the court, usually to a Magistrate.
-This is usually required to be done at the time that the conviction is recorded.
+This is usually required to be done at the time that the criminal conviction is recorded.
 If no application for a spent conviction is made at that time it may be very difficult, if not impossible, to create a second chance without waiting out the 10-year period.

 Can the police oppose my application for a spent conviction?

 Yes, and they frequently will.
 The Magistrate will usually ask the police prosecutor whether they oppose or do not oppose your application.
 While the police position is not determinative either way, the Magistrate will usually take it into account when deciding on your spent conviction application.
 Stevenson Legal lawyers will negotiate with police beforehand to see if we can reach a ‘no opposition’ agreement.
-If your spent conviction application is still opposed, we are experienced in anticipating the police objection, and meeting it with persuasive arguments.
+If your spent conviction application is still opposed, we are experienced in anticipating the police objection and meeting it with persuasive arguments.

 If my application is refused can I try again later on?

 Yes, but only if you successfully appeal the original decision, or if you wait out the applicable waiting period which is usually 10 years.
-It‘s best to get it right the first time round.
+It‘s best to get it right the first time around.

 Does a spent conviction mean I don’t get punished?

-No. A spent conviction won’t alter the fact that you have been convicted, or prevent the penalty whether it be a fine, a disqualification from driving, or imprisonment.
+No, a spent conviction won’t alter the fact that you have been convicted, or prevent the penalty whether it be a fine, a disqualification from driving, or imprisonment.
 The philosophy behind spent convictions is that, while people need to be punished for committing offences, they don’t necessarily have to have their lives adversely impacted by telling third parties about the conviction for years to come.

 Testimonials